The Next Generation of Health Care Professionals

-The University of Missouri School of Medicine educates more than 200 students pursuing master’s and doctoral degrees.
-The degree programs include biochemistry, molecular microbiology and immunology, pharmacology and physiology, pathology and anatomical sciences, nutrition and exercise physiology, and health management and informatics.
+The medical school educates more than 200 students pursuing master’s and doctoral degrees each year.
+The degree programs include biochemistry, health management and informatics, medical pharmacology and physiology, molecular microbiology and immunology, nutrition and exercise physiology, and pathology and anatomical sciences.
 Students in these programs typically pursue a two- to five-year course of study that is interwoven with the scholarly activities of the faculty researchers in their degree programs.
 The Department of Family and Community Medicine offers an online master’s degree in academic medicine for physicians who want to pursue an academic career teaching and conducting research.